How to Apply

 - Wigston Campus (formerly South Leicestershire College)

-1. Online Application – Applying online is simple, quick and easy.
+1. Online Application – applying online is simple, quick and easy.

 b.
-Complete the online form
+Complete all the steps mentioned.

 c.
 We will email to let you know when we have processed your application and you can then book an interview online or call the admissions team on 0330 058 3000 to arrange one.